APPELLEE’S STATEMENT OF THE ISSUES

 3. Whether the evidence of any reputational harm, when viewed in the light most favorable to Williams, presented a sufficient disagreement as to require its submission to a jury.

 A. Appellant’s Business, Policies, And Procedures

 Most of First Advantage Background Services Corp.’s (“Appellant”) criminal background searches are run through its National Criminal File, a self-maintained database of criminal records.
 DE:202, 464-65.
-If an employer orders a background search, Appellant runs the consumer’s identifying information through an automated search of that database.
+If an employer orders a background search, the Appellant runs the consumer’s, identifying information through an automated search of that database.
 Supplemental Appendix Nancy Alt Deposition (played at trial), 35-37; See Plaintiff’s Trial Exhibit 53 (the “Adjudication Model”).
-Then, Appellant’s Records Adjudication Team “adjudicates” that application by reviewing any “hits” to determine whether they can be matched with the consumer.
+Then, the Appellant’s Records Adjudication Team “adjudicates” that application by reviewing any “hits” to determine whether they can be matched with the consumer.
 Id.

-Moreover, nicknames (such as Ricky for Richard in this case) are included as a match according to Appellant’s “Fuzzy Logic” procedures for matching one of the two identifiers.
+Moreover, nicknames (such as Ricky for Richard in this case) are included as a match according to the Appellant’s “Fuzzy Logic” procedures for matching one of the two identifiers.
 Alt Deposition, 36; DE:202, 517.
 The use of nicknames as a matching identifier occurs even when the consumer has a common name.
 Alt Deposition, 36; DE:202, 517.

 1. Appellant Emphasizes Quick Turnaround Times, Speed, And High Volume